eadan97/robobo-gazebo-simulator/README.md

 <modelName> is robot by default but it can be changed for other name in the launch file.

+## Remark
+This package include one node in python with the function of publishing all infrared sensor values in only one topic.
+This program reads all topics published by plugin infrared_range.cpp in each  ray sensor of the model and brings them all together in one topic, like in the real Robobo.

 ## License

 robobo-gazebo-simulator is available under the Apache 2.0 license.
 See the LICENSE file for more info.